mixxxdj/manual/source/chapters/advanced_topics.rst

                    [PreviewDeckN],vinylcontrol_enabled
                    [SamplerN],vinylcontrol_enabled

-   Toggles whether a deck is being controlled by digital vinyl
+   Toggles whether a deck is being controlled by digital vinyl.

    :range: binary
-   :feedback: When enabled, a vinyl indication should appear onscreen indicating green for Enabled
+   :feedback: When enabled, a vinyl indication should appear onscreen indicating green for enabled.

    .. versionadded:: 1.10.0